Northern Virginia Paving Program

 What will happen?
 What will residents see, hear and observe?

 - Residents can expect work vehicles in their neighborhood during the project.
 Motorists are asked to be alert to temporary traffic patterns.
-We may ask that you temporarily relocate parked vehicles, basketball hoops, or garbage cans while work is under way.
-Contractors are required to post "no parking" signs at least three business days prior along roads where on-street parking will be prohibited during paving work.
+We may ask you temporarily relocate parked vehicles, basketball hoops or garbage cans while work is under way.
+Contractors are required to post "no parking" signs at least three business days prior to starting where on-street parking will be prohibited during paving work.

 What are the work hours of this project?

 - Work hours are usually limited to outside of rush hours.
 Crews typically work on neighborhood streets weekdays from 9 a.m. to 3 p.m.
-On other roads such as interstates and some primaries, work may occur during overnight hours.
+On other roads such as interstates and some primaries, work may occur overnight.